 The BNL Fire Department is the lead on wildfire suppression on site.
-However, the BNL Natural Resource Manager will serve as technical resource advisor for all wildland fires on the BNL property resulting in the activation of the BNL Emergency Operations Center.
+However, the BNL Natural Resource Manager will serve as a Resource Advisor (RA) for all wildland fires on the BNL property resulting in the activation of the BNL Emergency Operations Center.
+In addition, Natural Resource Management staff will take the lead on fuel mitigation/forest management projects.